sgneha/letsConnect/Process followed.md

 • if we check in postman get request auth we get "No token authorization denied" means its protected.
 If we want to access it and get the response then copy the token of that registered user,and go to the route -header-key->x-auth-token and value as copied token.Now we get the response.That means middleware is doing its job and validating the token.

-• We want userid as response.Bring user model.we will do try catch so that make call to db.return the user (req.user from middleware)minus the password.
+• We want userid as response.Bring user model.we will do try catch so that make call to db.Return the user (req.user from middleware)minus the password.

 • Now in postman we do get call auth with token we get response user data.Save this postman as get auth user